yourpov/SilentC2/Purchase/SOON.md

-coming soon. come back later
+sorry idc who you are, you're not getting access it's coming soon.
+SO COME BACK LATER !